XinFinOrg/Docs-XF/docs/general/faq.md

 	**Novel technology:** includes

-	- Proof of Stake Voting consensus
+	- XinFin Delegated Proof of stake (XDPoS) consensus
 	- Build in governance D-app
 	- Double Validation and Randomization
 	- Sharding based on a stable masternode artichitecture

 	This enables XinFin Network to achieve:

-	- Cheap transactions: approx. 1/10 of that of Ethereum
+	- Cheap transactions: approx. 1/100 of that of Ethereum
 	- 2000 TPS to handle a robust d-app and token ecosystem; TPS will be dramatically higher once our sharding solution is enabled (20k-30k TPS)
 	- 2 second block time for fast transactions
 	- EVM-compatibility allows for interoperability with Ethereum ecosystem.